Anastasios Lagos: Club career

-Tasos Lagos responded positively to the proposal to extend his contract with Panathinaikos until 2017 and will be considered as a member of the club for the next three years, completing a decade with the club.
+Lagos responded positively to the proposal to extend his contract with Panathinaikos until 2017 and will be considered as a member of the club for the next three years, completing a decade with the club.

 On 3 October 2015, Lagos reached 100 appearances with the jersey of Panathinaikos.

 On 25 June 2016, Zweite Bundesliga club Würzburger Kickers officially announced the signing of Panathinaikos' defensive midfielder until the summer of 2017.

 On 24 August 2017, he signed a two years contract with Superleague club AEL.
 On 3 April 2018, AEL board announced the termination of his contract and released him as a free transfer.

 On 10 January 2019, he travelled to Cyprus to complete a move to Ermis Aradippou.
 On 25 June 2019, Apollon Smyrni announced the signing of the Greek midfielder for an undisclosed fee.
 On 6 August 2021, he signed a contract with Super League Greece 2 club Anagennisi Karditsa as a free transfer.